Laying the foundations for a successful mediation

 With the Divorce, Dissolution and Separation Bill currently making its way through Parliament, there are plenty of ways you can join our call for no fault divorce.
 Keep checking back here for more information.

-Negotiating your own agreement, with or without professional support, can be the cheapest way to a settlement and at first glance can seem the easiest.
+Negotiating your own agreement, with or without professional support, at first glance can seem the easiest.
 However, it can be a complex process with many aspects you and your partner will need to consider, and so it is not suitable for everyone.

 Resolution believes the laws surrounding divorce should be changed, to allow couples to separate without having to apportion blame on a legal document, and without having to wait at least two years before they can divorce.